- Osome Blog SG

 8 Asset protection

-Establishing a holding company offers significant asset protection against many liabilities incurred by subsidiary companies, though tax liabilities may still present risks under certain circumstances.
+Establishing a holding company structure offers significant asset protection against many liabilities incurred by subsidiary companies, though tax liabilities may still present risks under certain circumstances.
 While financial statements may still reflect losses, the holding company itself is not generally legally responsible for these losses, providing a layer of security for your investments.
 Singapore’s legal framework supports this asset protection structure, ensuring that most risks associated with subsidiary operations do not adversely impact the holding company.
 However, it is essential to remain aware of potential exceptions, such as cases involving fraud, negligence, or unpaid tax liabilities, which could affect the level of protection offered.

 Requirements for Registering a Holding Company in Singapore